runtimeverification/rv-monitor/README.md

 > before calling next().
 RV-Monitor does not display any warnings in the
 > terminal.

+### Note:
-* If you navigate to the directory above the rvm folder in each example and compile & run the code there, you will be able to use the *same exact structure* as the commands in this example.
-That is, you will not have to manually tell javac and java the directory in which your rvm directory dwells!
+If you navigate to the directory above the rvm folder in each example and compile & run the code there, you will be able to use the *same exact structure* as the commands in this example.
+That is, you will not have to manually tell javac and java the location of rvmonitorrt.jar or the directory in which your rvm directory dwells!
-The modification you have already made to your CLASSPATH environment variable will accomodate this. *
+The modification you have already made to your `CLASSPATH` environment variable will accomodate this.

 Each directory in rv-monitor/examples/java demonstrates different logic types used to enforce our monitoring.